mikereidnz/pycf/README.rst

 non-standard location, you must edit the ``INTEL_PATH`` variable in the makefile.

-The python modules use the standard python distribution utilities (distutils)
+The python modules use the standard python distribution utilities (distutils).

 To compile change to the root directory and run::